Lace-Gang/GameBaseSetup/README.md

 ### Game Instance Set Up
 #### Step One: Adding Required Scenes
-In order to use the Game Manager, the "Base" scene should be added:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to use the Game Manager, the "Base" scene should be added:
 <br>
 <br>
 1.)
 Open the "Base" Scene from Packages -> Game Base -> Runtime -> Game Base -> Scenes -> "BaseScene" (double click)